 There are regular daily departures to Aguas Calientes from Ollantaytambo train station with both Peru Rail and Inca Rail – this is the Machu Picchu train which you’ve probably already heard a lot about.

 It’s highly recommended to buy your tickets in advance online or in person to get the best price and departure times for your trip.
-It is also possible to buy them last minute at the train station in Ollantaytambo but train choices and times will be very limited in high season if at all and most tickets left will be for the most expensive services or late hours.
+It is also possible to buy them last minute at the train station in Ollantaytambo but train choices and times will be very limited in high season if at all.
+Most tickets left will be for the most expensive services or late hours.

 Where is the train station?
 The train station is easily found at the end of Av.
 Ferrocarril (go left just before the small bridge which takes you to the tourist market and terraces).
 It’s a 10-minute walk downhill from the plaza, so make sure you leave with plenty time to catch your train.
 (Note: Peru Rail also has a station in Poroy, just 20 minutes outside of Cusco.)